-I’m the editor of Armed Forces Journal, a monthly magazine of analysis and commentary on the military questions of the day.
-The nation’s oldest military-themed publication, it was founded in 1863 as the Army Navy Journal.
-More recently, it was named one of the top-10 small-circulation magazines by ASBPE.
+I’m the editor of Armed Forces Journal, an online magazine of analysis and commentary on the military questions of the day.
+The nation’s oldest military-themed publication, it was founded in 1863 as the weekly Army Navy Journal.

 Before that, I was the managing editor of Defense News, the weekly newspaper of global military policy and procurement.